Awhalen1999/etch/docs/story.md

 it knows you're here.

-/fight to engage.
-/escape to run.
+press F to fight.
+E to escape.

 ## first-visit band messages